A sales page is a webpage trying to convince people to buy some stuff from you.

 Bottom-line: every element on your page has a purpose

-And for us the humans, it lasts an average of eight seconds.
+Our attention span lasts an average of eight seconds.

 “The sole purpose of the first sentence in an advertisement is to get you to read the second sentence”.
 Joseph Sugarman.